 I’ve been asking around, and this is where I need your help too!
 What are your favorite picture books that teach kids positive behavior?
 I’d like to add at least 1-2 new books to my collection each month.
 I mentioned in my previous post on How I Save Money Online, a few ways that I earn a few extra bucks (and Amazon credit) just by doing a few simple things.

-So enjoy the list that I have rounded up thus far and please comment if you know of a good one as well!
+Enjoy the list that I have rounded up thus far and please comment if you know of a good one as well!
 I will update this list, so feel free to bookmark this page or pin in on Pinterest so that you have it to reference back to.

 *Due to lots of great suggestions, there is a sequel to this post, titled books that empower children.

 I want to start the list with two of my favorite books: Fanny’s Dream and You’re All My Favorites.

 Book Description: In this inventive take on the traditional Cinderella tale, Fanny Agnes is a sturdy farm girl with a big dream.
 Someday, she believes, she will marry a prince.
 When the town mayor announces he is throwing a grand ball, Fanny is convinced her time has come.
 She puts on her best calico dress and goes out to the garden so that she’ll be ready when her fairy godmother arrives.
 As the seconds tick by, Fanny waits and waits.
 Finally, she hears a voice.
 It isn’t her fairy godmother-but it is someone who will change her life forever.

 LESSON: I LOVE this book!
 It has so many lessons.
 Making reality your fairy tale, appreciating what you have, true love, hard work, and I’m sure there are a few I’m missing here.
 I want each of my girls to have their own copy as the lessons become especially important through their dating years.

 Book description: a story that answers a timeless question with the ultimate reassurance — and offers the ideal way for parents to remind their own little cubs how very much each one is loved.